Ayushtech27/namaste-react/README.md

 - Redux toolkit uses immer library behind the scenes to deal with immutable states.
 - RTK says that either I need to mutate the existing state of return a new state.

+# Types of Testing (Developer)

+- Unit Testing - Here you test your react components in isolation.
+- Integration Testing - Testing the integration of our component.
+- End to End Testing (e2e Testing) - Testing the react application as sson as the user lands on the website to the user leaves the website.
+And we test all the flows.